minghsu0107/saga-example/README.md

 ```
 This will return the name, description, brand, price and cached inventory of the queried product.
 ### Purchase Service
 Here comes the core part.
-Now we create a new purchase, which sends a new purchase event to the saga orchestrator and triggers distributed transactions.
+We are going to create a new purchase, which sends a new purchase event to the saga orchestrator and triggers distributed transactions.
 ```bash
 curl -X POST localhost/api/purchase -H "Authorization: bearer <access_token>" \
     --data '{"purchase_items":[{"product_id":<product_id>,"amount":1}],"payment":{"currency_code":"NT"}}'